Table of Contents

 User permissions

-Also from Settings > Manage Team, there is a user permission setting for job costing that when enabled, allows team members to see job profits that are calculated from line items, labor, and expenses.
-In order to turn on the job costing permission, team members must also have access to the following permissions:
+Also from Settings > Manage Team, there is a user permission setting for job costing that when enabled, allows non-admin team members to see job profits that are calculated from line items, labor, and expenses.
+Admin users have access to job costs within their admin user permissions.
+In order to turn on the job costing permission for a non-admin user, team members must also have access to the following permissions (at miniumum):

 - Note: for non-admin users to have this permission setting, expense tracking needs to be enabled first (Settings > Expense Tracking)